Azure

 - debugging Azure VM capacity, quotas, images, or SSH readiness;

-- changing Azure provisioning code in the CLI.
+- changing the Azure provisioning code in the CLI.

 #Targets